Brian De Palma got the idea for Sisters, the film that put him on the map, after reading an article about a set of Russian Siamese twins.

 Still smarting over her article and apprehensive about not having a search warrant, the two officers give her a hard time.
 Eventually they give in and Grace leads them to the apartment, just as Emil sneaks out to get rid of any evidence.

 Danielle answers the door and lets Grace and the detectives in after some initial reluctance.
 They tell her the reason for their visit: the reporter witnessed a murder.
-Of course there's no sign of such a thing.
+Of course, there's no sign of anything unusual.

-Still, Grace insists it happened and says the murderer was someone Danielle knows.
-"She was shorter and had a twisted face, and stringy hair and was having a terrible fit of some kind," she tells Detective Kelley.
+Grace insists it happened and says the killer was someone Danielle knows.
+"She was shorter and had a twisted face...and stringy hair...and was having a terrible fit of some kind," she tells Detective Kelly.

+Danielle denies having had anyone in the apartment and gives the excuse that she was watching a horror film, which is probably what made her appear jittery.
 She allows the three to search the apartment, unaware that there's a spot of blood on the back of the sofa.
-Grace, being the nosey reporter that she is, leads the search.
+Nosey reporter Grace leads the search.

 She notices two pairs of all the clothing in the closet and wonders if Danielle has a twin.
 Danielle denies this, saying she's a model and needs the extra outfits in the event something should happen to the first sets of clothing.

-The officers wind down their search as Emil appears at the apartment.
+The two officers are done combing over the place as Emil appears at the apartment.
 Grace has not given up and finds the birthday cake in the refrigerator with the names of the sisters written on it.
-"She does have a twin" she says before tripping and destroying her proof.
+"She does have a twin," she says before tripping and destroying the proof.
 Detective Kelly looks at her like she's a nut.

 Outside the building, Grace vows to find out what happened, despite the fact that she's told the case is closed.
 Her mother (played by Mary Davenport) picks her up to spend the day with her.

 In the car, Grace is distracted and has trouble paying attention to Mrs. Collier's smalltalk.
-Her mother tells her she has a good story that she should check out.
+Her mom tells her she has a good story that she should check out.

-"An experimental madhouse" has opened in her neighborhood in which the patients live in "a family situation, just like real people."
-It's an arrangement that doesn't make her mother feel safe at night.
+"An experimental madhouse" has opened in her neighborhood - in which the patients live in "a family situation, just like real people."
+It's an arrangement that doesn't make her feel safe at night.

-Grace notices the bakery she saw the name of on the cake box and asks Mrs. Collier to stop the car.
+Grace sees the bakery whose name was on the cake box and asks Mrs. Collier to stop the car.
 Elaine and Louise confirm that someone bought a cake with two names scrawled on it.

 Grace becomes agitated when her mother doesn't understand what she's doing, saying she wants to write more interesting stories than she's been given the chance to.
 "Are you on diet pills again?"
 Mrs. Collier asks.
-Grace is determined to get to the bottom of the mystery and makes a date with her mother for another day.
+Grace is determined to get to the bottom of the mystery.

-Together, they watch for anything unusual from his van.
-Larch then tells Grace to go up to her place and signal him as to whether anyone is in Danielle's apartment.
+Together, they watch for anything out of the ordinary from his van.
+Joseph tells Grace to go up to her place and signal him as to whether anyone is in Danielle's apartment.
 With her binoculars, she sees that no one is home.

 The detective pretends to be a window cleaner and gets the keys from the super.
-Grace watches from her building as he looks around, until he finally finds a file which might be of interest.
-From the bedroom, Larch yells across the courtyard at her to meet him at his van.
+Grace watches from her building as he looks around...until he finally uncovers a file that might be of interest.
+From the bedroom, Joseph yells across the courtyard at her to meet him at his van.
 Suddenly, Danielle and Emil show up.

-Grace tries not to panic and lets the phone ring once in Danielle's apartment, as a warning to Larch.
+Grace tries not to panic and lets the phone ring once in Danielle's apartment, as a warning to Joseph.
 Danielle and Emil are there with a moving company to have the sofa removed.

 Grace takes a look at the file and sees that it's filled with information about a set of Siamese twins who were profiled in an article in Life Magazine a year before.
-She plans to meet with the writer, while Larch heads for Quebec, which is where Emil told the movers to take the sofa.
+She plans to meet with the writer, while Joseph heads for Quebec - which is where Emil told the movers to take the sofa.

 The Life writer's name is Arthur McLennen (Barnard Hughes) and Grace visits him in his office.
-She pretends to be working on a follow-up piece to his story about the twins and shows him the file (from the Loisel Institute), which he remembers from his research.
+She pretends to be working on a follow-up piece to his story about the twins and shows him the file (from the Loisel Institute).
+He remembers it from his research.

-McLennen has Grace watch a video documentary entitled Blanchion Twins Separated, which gives an overview of the Siamese twin phenomenon, as well as detailing the history of the sisters, beginning with their birth.
+McLennen has Grace watch a video documentary entitled Blanchion Twins Separated, that gives an overview of the Siamese twin phenomenon...as well as detailing the history of the sisters, beginning with their birth.

 The first Siamese twins born in Canada, they were brought up in the Loisel Institute until adulthood.
 Doctors would not perform the operation to separate them for years, fearing they would be harmed by such a procedure.